exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Gographviz](https://github.com/exu/go-workshops/tree/master/677-libs-gographviz)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Gographviz use ([code for: Libs Gographviz](https://github.com/exu/go-workshops/tree/master/677-libs-gographviz)) link to follow code examples